-Administrator Knight replied that they would still receive a citation if they can't provide proof, for example if their phone died, they would still need to provide proof.
+Administrator Knight replied that they would still receive a citation if they can't provide proof, for example if their phone dies they would still need to provide proof.

 Commissioner McNinch stated that when they reached out to get clarification on this bill, it was explained to them that this was an effort to modernize the system.
-This is not what the bill currently says and I'm concerned that there.
+This is not what the bill currently says.
 He was concerned that there was an ulterior thought, to eliminate the requirement to demonstrate who they are in the field.
 He supported the concept to modernize the permitting system and being able to demonstrate that the individual has a license and would support an amendment that stated that.